mzpqnxow/quick-dirty-CA/README.md

 ### Final notes

 I am aware there are many, many, many, many, many CA automation applications, scripts and frameworks in the open-source world.
 However I had a hard time fitting the exact requirements I had- extremely simple and allowing for easy addition of subject alternative names.
-I would be really happy to hear about what could replace this as I admit the code is a mess and the overall design is poor by usual standards.
+I would be really happy to hear about what could replace this as I admit the code is a mess and the overall design is poor by my usual standards.
 Please create an issue with a link to a similar (but better) tool if you have the time!
 This was only a day's worth of work for me so I won't hesitate to drop it and use someone else's more well thought out tool instead!

 ### License / Copyright